Guiding our clients with honesty and compassion through a difficult time is what drives everyone at Epstein Family Law.

 Permanent alimony is paid after the divorce is finalized.
 The court will generally order permanent alimony if one spouse contributed to the marriage in a way that made them unable to support themselves after the divorce, or if one spouse made significantly more money during the marriage than the other.

-How Alimony Payments are Calculated in Texas?
+How Alimony Payments Are Calculated By a Spousal Support Lawyer in Dallas

 When determining how much alimony a spouse will receive, the court will take many factors into consideration, including: